me3zaAKAgoat/dtb/notes.md

 - fix insane number of api calls
 - figure out a good way to do logging
 - create a workflow for CI/CD
+- fix envs for contirbutors
+- make wesbite inaccesisble from phone

 https://www.npmjs.com/package/react-avatar-editor